jenny-s51/patternfly-react/packages/react-topology/README.md

 ## Basic Usage

-To use React Topology out-of-the-box, you will first need to have a data model.
-This data model should process your back-end data to return nodes and edges.
+To use React Topology out-of-the-box, you will first need to transform your back-end data into a [Model](https://github.com/patternfly/patternfly-react/blob/main/packages/react-topology/src/types.ts#L16-L20).
+These model objects contain the information needed to display the nodes and edges.
+Each node and edge has a set of properties used by PF Topology as well as a data field which can be used to customize the nodes and edges by the application.

 You will then need to declare a controller, which can be initialized via the `useVisualizationController()` method.

 The `fromModel` method must be called on the controller to create the nodes. `fromModel` will take your data model as a parameter.
 Your data model should include a `graph` object, on which you will need to set `id` , `type` and `layout`.

+To create your topology view component, you can use `TopologyView` to Wrap `<VisualizationSurface>` which can accept `state` as a parameter.
+The state is application specific.
+It can be any data the application wants to store/retrieve from the controller.
+Adding state to the surface allows hooks to update when state changes.
+The state is useful to keep graph state such as selected elements.

 Use a controller to wrap your topology view component.
 In the example below, this is done via the `VisualizationProvider` which consumes the `Controller` via context.